baonguyen96/FileTransferApplication/Assets/Project Report/READ_ME_UPDATED.txt

 	    	Then individually click "Run" to run each code in parallel.
 	    	(May have to configure classpath to successfully compile and run)
     2. To run program in the command line environment:
+            Using terminal (Linux, Mac) or CMD (Windows - do not use PowerShell)

 	    	Open terminal and navigate to Server/src folder
 	    	Type: javac -cp ..\..\Commons\src Server.java
 	    	Type: java -cp ..\..\Commons\src;.
 Server